REL 275 - banner

 Feel free to

 share online your ideas, opinions, questions, or short accounts of non-confidential experiences in response to any of the assigned readings or to an idea shared during classroom discussion.
-In fact, you are welcome to include your Facebook friends in our discussions--but your interactions must be about the topics being discussed in class, not unrelated matters.
+In fact, you are welcome to include your social media friends in our discussions--but your interactions must be about the topics being discussed in class, not unrelated matters.
 I count on you to honor this requirement!

 You are welcome to share with the class the comments and questions your online friends may send you.
 All such communications must be intelligent, respectful of others, and real contributions to our education.